cunnie/writings/i_am_become_forever.md

 Dr. Max was shaking her.
 "Wake up Julia!
 Oh my God, Oh Jesus!"

-She said, "Max!?
+She said, "Max!
 Why are you saying 'Jesus'?
 You're Jewish."

-"Thank God, you can at least talk.
-And, to answer your question, I am Jewish, and I believe that Jesus was a historical person, and furthermore I was trained by Jesuits, and that's what they said when things were going horribly wrong."
+"Thank God, you can talk.
+And, to answer your question, I am Jewish, and I believe that Jesus was a historical person, and furthermore I was trained by Jesuits, and they taught me to say 'Jesus' when things went horribly wrong."

 She rubbed her eyes.
 May as well get it over with, fast.